-IMED 200 Cross-Media Communications (2 semester hours)
+IMED 200 - Cross-Media Communications

 Description: Cross-media communications are integrated, interactive experiences that occur across multiple media, with multiple authors and have multiple styles.
 This course presents how the audience becomes an active participant in the cross-media experience.
-Offered as needed.
+Offered As needed.